perrykai/scripts_2_mirna_characterization_expression/2_create_expression_matrix_of_known_mirna/scripts/1_create_mirna_expression_df_literate/1_create_mirna_expression_df.md

 ## 6 22094.5 22425.5
 ```

-### 4. Filter the data for expression threshold: The mean read count for the miRNA needs to be greater than the number of animals in the population
+### 4. Filter the data for expression threshold: The total read count for the miRNA needs to be greater than 0

 Set first column of dfmeanrc (miRNA ids) as the row.names: